makuhs/Chart-Recreation-Project/README.md

 # Chart Recreation Project
 While finishing my dissertation, I found I did not have time to put towards creativedata visualzation projects.
-I set up a personal challenge to make sure I continue to flex R-based vis skills: goal of once a week, finding interesting data or a cool chart in media/related to current events and attempting to recreate entirely in R without any post-processing.
+I set up a personal challenge to continue to flex R-based viz skills: goal of once a week, finding interesting data or a cool chart in media/related to current events and attempting to recreate entirely in R without post-processing.

 ## Select Recreations